hippiehunter/dblbook/src/common/control_flow.md

 ### Less common loops
 While you will likely encounter the following loop types in your codebase, there are few, if any, non-historical reasons to write these loops into new code.

+`**This and the next section have quasi-subsections with inline bold quasi-headings.
+Might be better just to make fourth-level headings.
+Actual headings might be easier to find, but then again, they might not be different enough from third-level headings, which would make the structure difficult to see.`
 The **DO FOREVER** (`DO FOREVER statement`) loop endlessly executes a statement until broken through an EXITLOOP statement, a GOTO statement, or error catching.

 ```dbl